 Who we are – Your Modern Jewish Community in Israel

 The Daniel Centers for Progressive Judaism was founded in 1991 by a group of leaders with a vision for a modern Israel grounded in pluralism and egalitarianism.
 They recognized the growing need to provide a sanctuary that honors our rich Jewish traditions within our multi-culturally diverse Jewish homeland.
-For the last thirty years the Daniel Centers has become one of the leading organizations promoting and renewing the Jewish spirit, in the Jewish state.
+Over the last thirty years the Daniel Centers has become one of the leading organizations promoting and renewing the Jewish spirit, in the Jewish state.
 Through our advocacy for pluralism we have become the lighthouse for many Israelis who make up 67% of the non-orthodox communities, particularly in Tel Aviv-Jaffa, the heart of modern Israel.

 Our senior Rabbi Meir Azari has a long history serving the movement.
-Previously he was the CEO of the Israel Movement for Progressive Judaism (IMPJ), and he served for two years as the Chair of the Reform Rabbinical Association in Israel (RRA).
+Previously he was the CEO of the Israel Movement for Progressive Judaism (IMPJ), and he served for two years as the Chair of the Reform Rabbinical Association in Israel (Maram).
 In 1991 he was appointed Senior Rabbi for the Beit Daniel Centers for Progressive Judaism.
 Rabbi Meir Azari – מרכזי דניאל The Daniel Centers.
 Under his leadership the Daniel Centers grew to include five Kehilot throughout Tel Aviv-Jaffa, including the Mishkenot Ruth Daniel – Guesthouse and Seminar Center.

-Our six rabbis and rabbinical students serve our three unique congregations in the heart of Tel Aviv – Yafo.
+Our six rabbis and rabbinical students serve our unique congregations in the heart of Tel Aviv – Yafo.
 We are proud to have provided a nurturing environment for over fifteen Hebrew Union College rabbinical students to learn and grow.
 They have taken their knowledge and passion for Reform Judaism to serve congregations in Israel and abroad.

 Our initiatives are “calls to action” and serve the diverse needs of the changing face of Israeli society.
 For example, our J-Education programs are for every age.
 We provide Judaic education and teacher training in the Tel Aviv-Yafo public school system, which is supported by the Ministry of Education, and the Young Families Community of Daniel House Parenting Center (Zulzu), which provides breastfeeding and developmental counseling, parenting support, and moms and tots groups with activities designed to create a social support network for families.

-We also have the largest non-Orthodox Conversion school recognised by the Ministry of Interior, and Directed by Rabbi Galia Sodom Rabbi Galia Sadan – מרכזי דניאל The Daniel Centers , who is the first woman to serve as Em Beit Ha-Din – Head of the Rabbinical Court of Maram.
+We also have the largest non-Orthodox Conversion school recognized by the Ministry of Interior, and Directed by Rabbi Galia Sodom Rabbi Galia Sadan – מרכזי דניאל The Daniel Centers , who is the first woman to serve as Em Beit Ha-Din – Head of the Rabbinical Court of Maram.

 We bridge community and celebrate our cultural diversity, in our successful Embracing our Differences (Shonim B’yachad) Shonim B’yahad: Embracing Our Differences – The Daniel Centers program, an artistic educational project in multi-faith schools to endow the values of equality, tolerance and inclusion of each other, by recognizing our shared humanity.